rust-lang/rust-by-example/src/fn/methods.md

     y: f64,
 }

-// Implementation block, all `Point` methods go in here impl Point {
+// Implementation block, all `Point` associated functions & methods go in here impl Point {
-    // This is a static method
+    // This is an "associated function" because this function is associated with
+    // a particular type, that is, Point.
+    //
-    // Static methods don't need to be called by an instance
+    // Associated functions don't need to be called with an instance.
-    // These methods are generally used as constructors fn origin() -> Point {
+    // These functions are generally used like constructors. fn origin() -> Point {
         Point { x: 0.0, y: 0.0 }
     }

-    // Another static method, taking two arguments: fn new(x: f64, y: f64) -> Point {
+    // Another associated function, taking two arguments: fn new(x: f64, y: f64) -> Point {
         Point { x: x, y: y }
     }